 EM 385-1-1 Online Course – 40 Hour

 If you are a contractor and plan to pursue any government contracts, this training is essential for compliance with the U.S. Army Corps of Engineers’ Safety and Health Requirements Manual.
 That is the standard used by contracting officers and project managers who inspect or oversee your work.
-In our EM 385 training online course, you will learn essential safety and work protocols to help keep operations running smoothly.
+In our EM 385 40-hour training online course, you will learn essential safety and work protocols to help keep operations running smoothly.

 • CERTIFICATE PROVIDED ON COMPLETION OF THE COURSE •